Fiona-600/Project-2020/README.md

   4. The resulting output of the code

-**Structure**
+**Structure & Project Navigation**

 The project will be stored in a GITHUB Repository at url: https://github.com/Fiona-600/Project-2020.git

 1. The GITHUB repository will contain:

-        •	A png file called 'iris variants.png' which contains images of the variants of iris identified in the study i.e. Iris setosa, Iris virginica and Iris versicolor.
+        •	A png file called ‘iris variants.png’ which contains images of the variants of iris identified in the study i.e. Iris setosa, Iris virginica and Iris versicolor.

-        •	A text file called ‘irisdataset.txt’ containing a download the data set.
+        •	A text file called ‘irisdataset.txt’ containing a download the data set

         •	A ‘LICENSE’ file containing a copy of the MIT Licence

-        •	A ‘README.md’ file (see below)
+        •	A ‘README.md’ file which contains:

-        •	A python program file called 'analysis.py' which:

-                  a.
-Outputs a summary of each variable to a single text ﬁle
-                  b.
-Saves a histogram of each variable to png. ﬁles
-                  c.
-Outputs a scatter plot of each pair of variables

-2. The 'README.md' file will include a summary of:

                 •	The data set itself
                 •	Online and other research into the data set
-        •	Any investigations into it
+                •	Investigations into the data set
                 •	How to run the python code
                 •	What that code does.
                 •	All references used in completing the project

+        •	A python program file called ‘analysis.py’ which will:

+                  a.
+Output a summary of each variable to a single text ﬁle
+                  b.
+Save a histogram of each variable to png. ﬁles
+                  c.
+Output a scatter plot of each pair of variables

 **Investigation Approach using Python**